hassanyazdanian/vr-joint-attention-rct/README.md

 python scripts/reproduce_primary.py
 ```

-This refits the primary model for all sixteen analysed outcomes and compares the
-thirty-two treatment contrasts against `results/contrast_results.csv`, the output
-of the pipeline that produced the published tables.
-All thirty-two reproduce.
+This script refits the point estimates and standard errors for all thirty-two treatment contrasts.
+It programmatically compares the point estimates against `results/contrast_results.csv` using a tolerance of 0.005.
+Confidence intervals are reconstructed using the refitted estimates and standard errors together with the stored Satterthwaite degrees of freedom.
+All thirty-two point-estimate checks pass.

 ## The model